pholser/junit-quickcheck/README.md

     }
 ```

-Any generation-influencing annotations applied to either fields (when using the `Fields` generator) or
+Any generation-influencing annotations applied to either fields
+(when using the `Fields` generator) or constructor parameters
-constructor parameters (with using the `Ctor` generator) will be respected when the respective generators
+(with using the `Ctor` generator) will be honored when the
-create values for the fields or constructor parameters.
+respective generators create values for the fields or constructor
+parameters.

 ### How it works

-junit-quickcheck leverages the `ParameterSupplier` feature of the JUnit theories machinery.
+junit-quickcheck leverages the `ParameterSupplier` feature of
+the JUnit theories machinery.

-By default, when the `Theories` runner executes a theory, it attempts to scrape _data points_ off the theory class to
+By default, when the `Theories` runner executes a theory,
+it attempts to scrape _data points_ off the theory class to
 feed to the theories.
-Data points come from static fields or methods annotated with `@DataPoint` (single value) or
+Data points come from static fields or
+methods annotated with `@DataPoint` (single value) or `@DataPoints`
-`@DataPoints` (array of values).
-The `Theories` runner arranges for all combinations of data points of types matching a
+(array/iterable of values).
+The `Theories` runner arranges for
+all combinations of data points of types matching a theory
-theory parameter to be fed to the theory for execution.
+parameter to be fed to the theory for execution.

-Marking a theory parameter with an annotation that is itself annotated with `@ParametersSuppliedBy`
+Marking a theory parameter with an annotation that is itself
-tells the `Theories` runner to ask a `ParameterSupplier` for values for the theory parameter instead.
-This is how
+annotated with `@ParametersSuppliedBy` tells the `Theories` runner
+to ask a `ParameterSupplier` for values for the theory parameter
-junit-quickcheck interacts with the `Theories` runner -- `@ForAll` tells the runner to use junit-quickcheck's
+instead.
+This is how junit-quickcheck interacts with the
+`Theories` runner -- `@ForAll` tells the runner to use
-`ParameterSupplier` rather than the `DataPoint`-oriented one.
+junit-quickcheck's `ParameterSupplier` rather than the
+`DataPoint`-oriented one.

 ### Similar projects